The Sadist (1963 film): Plot

 Charlie continues to try and force Ed to fix the car; Ed formulates a plan to run Charlie over with the car.
 Charlie switches on the radio, and he and Judy begin to kiss as the music switches to updates from the baseball game the teachers were on their way to.
 Doris gets in the car to try to run it, but Ed's plan to run over Charlie backfires when Doris can't muster the courage to step on the gas pedal.
 Charlie continues to coerce Ed into fixing the car, then orders him to put gasoline in the carburetor.
 Ed sprays gasoline in Charlie's eyes, then flees, and Charlie's damaged vision causes him to shoot and kill Judy.
 After mourning Judy's death and screaming like an animal, he vows to murder Ed and Doris.

 Doris and Ed are able to evade Charlie until Doris screams when she discovers two dead bodies of the junkyard owners next to her where she is hiding.
 As Charlie shoots at her while she flees, Ed approaches with a heavy tool to try to knock him out.
 They pursue each other until Charlie corners Ed and kills him with one of the cops' guns, as his own has run out of bullets.
 Charlie steals the car Ed had been working on and drives after Doris as she runs.
 However, the car stalls repeatedly in the sand, and the baseball game begins playing on the radio again as Charlie abandons the car and runs after Doris with a knife.

 Doris spots a stone cottage in the distance and runs inside to hide.
 However, she soon sees Charlie approach, and runs out again.
 She ducks behind the walls of an unfinished house nearby, where she is discovered again by Charlie, but as she flees once more, Charlie falls into a pit of rattlesnakes, where he is killed.
-The film concludes with a traumatized Doris listening to the end of the baseball game before turning and wandering up the trail into the desert.
+The film concludes with a traumatized Doris listening to a portion of the baseball game before turning and wandering up the trail into the desert.